alexknowshtml/How-To-Indy-Hall/generator/content/2-our-virtues.md

 Weight loss will be the byproduct of becoming healthier. **The good life is a byproduct of practicing Arête every day.**

-In order to practice Arête, it requires a transformation in perspective.
+### Practicing Arête requires a transformation in perspective:

 > * From vision to ambition.
 > * From mission to intention.